pcmichaud/micro/source/strategy_en.rst

 Other situations are more complicated.
 Take electricity.
 Because of large fixed costs, there are important returns to scale in producing electricity.
 These efficiency gains from granting a monopoly need to be compared to the loss from market power and other disincentives which may be present with monopolies not facing  competition (e.g. innovation or cost control).

-In the case of an articial monopoly, it potentially makes abnormal profits, called rents.
+In the case of an artificial monopoly, it potentially makes abnormal profits, called rents.
 These profits are given by

    .. math:: \Pi_{PM} = (p(X_{PM}) - p(X_{PT})) X_{PM}